Search | Directories | Reference Tools

 lsjadv@uw.edu

-• The Bachelor of Arts degree with a major in law, societies, and justice.
+• Bachelor of Arts degree with a major in Law, Societies, and Justice

 Suggested First- and Second-Year College Courses: Courses that emphasize development of reading, writing, and especially analytical skills.
 Also, classes that provide background knowledge of modern world history, politics, institutions, and political theory.

-4. Completion of one English composition course.
+4. One English composition course.
 (Further evidence of writing skills in the social sciences is encouraged.)

 5. Students may apply autumn, winter, or spring quarters.
-Applications for admission are due no later than the second Friday of the quarter.
+Application deadline: second Friday of the quarter.
 Students are notified of admission decisions by the sixth week of the quarter in which they apply.

-6. Interested students are encouraged to apply for the LSJ major as soon as possible after meeting the prerequisites.
-Satisfactory progress to degree may be considered when making admission decisions.
+6. Satisfactory progress to degree may be considered when making admission decisions.

 2. Three courses from one of the two designated subfields of study (comparative legal institutions; and rights) and two courses from the other subfield.
 See program website or advisers for list of approved courses.
 (23-25 credits)

-3. One LSJ senior seminar.
-Senior seminar cannot count simultaneously towards the LSJ subfield requirements.
+3. One LSJ departmental seminar.
+Departmental seminar cannot count simultaneously towards the LSJ subfield requirements.
 (5 credits)

 4. Completion of LSJ 401, which includes completion of 100 hours of volunteer experience or internship in a field related to LSJ.
 (5 credits)